What Are Your Property Rights During Divorce?

 Our attorneys have decades of combined experience in navigating complex family law concerns.
 We know the law, and we will fight to ensure you get your rightful portion of marital property.
 In addition to helping you pursue a secure and stable post-divorce financial future, we also provide personal, one-on-one service as we take time to answer your questions and address your concerns.

 Get the information you need about property division by calling our office at 402-979-8703.
 Put our family law experience to work for you.

 The Answers You Need Regarding Property Division

 During divorce, all marital property is subject to division between the two parties.
-We can answer your questions regarding your property and what you are entitled to keep, including the following:
+We can answer your questions regarding your property and what you are entitled to keep, including those below.

 Our extensive experience allows us to address your individual concerns and provide effective, vigorous representation of your interests during your divorce.
-If you don’t see an answer to your question in our property division FAQ, call us.
+If you don’t see an answer to your question above, call us.